Gustavo Rondón

-Gustavo Bernardo Rondón Fudinaga (Arequipa, March 11, 1958), is a Peruvian politician.
+Gustavo Bernardo Rondón Fudinaga (born in Arequipa on 11 March 1958) is a Peruvian politician.
 He was a Congressman of the Republic for the period 2011-2016 for the Arequipa region.

 Biography

-He was born in Arequipa on March 11, 1958.
+He was born in Arequipa on 11 March 1958.

 In 1987, he graduated as a medical surgeon from the National University of San Agustín de Arequipa.
 He has completed postgraduate studies at the same university and in health services management at the Universidad Nacional Mayor de San Marcos.